-For women at increased risk of developing breast cancer, Memorial Sloan Kettering offers a comprehensive program including regular breast exams and imaging so that any developments can be identified and dealt with right away.
+For individuals at increased risk of developing breast cancer, Memorial Sloan Kettering offers a comprehensive program including regular breast exams and imaging so that any developments can be identified and dealt with right away.

-Through RISE (MSK’s Risk Assessment, Imaging, Surveillance, and Education Program for women at increased risk of breast cancer), our experts take into account a combination of factors to determine if you’re at increased breast cancer risk and, if you are, to shape a long-term surveillance plan customized specifically for you.
+Through RISE (MSK’s Risk Assessment, Imaging, Surveillance, and Education Program for people at increased risk of breast cancer), our experts take into account a combination of factors to determine if you’re at increased breast cancer risk and, if you are, to shape a long-term surveillance plan customized specifically for you.

 How We Determine If You’re at Increased Risk for Breast Cancer

 Before you come to our clinic for the first time, we’ll send you a link to a secure online questionnaire about your health, background, and any history of cancer among your immediate family members.
 (If you need to, you can complete this questionnaire when you arrive for your visit.)

 At your first appointment, one of our specialists in breast cancer screening and prevention will meet with you to review your answers.
 The doctor will also perform a breast exam and ask you about other risk factors for breast cancer, such as whether you’ve been diagnosed with atypical hyperplasia or lobular carcinoma in situ, whether you have a family history of breast or ovarian cancer, or whether you’ve received radiation therapy to the chest area in the past.